 Image credit: @pekweilun

 Another hot supper spot among Westies is the stretch of food outlets at Cheong Chin Nam Road, located at the Upper Bukit Timah Road area opposite Beauty World Centre.
-Famous restaurants there include Boon Tong Kee and G7 Sinma Claypot, but those in the know will tell you that the main draw is Al-Azhar, an Indian-Muslim restaurant that’s not only popular for their prata (from $1.10) but Western food like spaghetti and fish and chips as well.
+Famous restaurants there include Boon Tong Kee and G7 Sinma Claypot, but those in the know will tell you that the main draw is Al-Azhar, an Indian-Muslim restaurant that’s not only popular for their prata (from $1.10) but Western food such as spaghetti and fish and chips as well.

 Address: 11 Cheong Chin Nam Rd, Singapore 599736